jonuh1/jonuh1/README.md

 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me @ ChatGPT
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Ai is Real
+- ⚡ Fun fact: AI is Real

 <!---
 jonuh1/jonuh1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.